Upgrading Tanzu Kubernetes Grid Integrated Edition (NSX-T Networking)

 Confirm that you have upgraded all TKGI-provisioned Kubernetes clusters to TKGI v1.9 using Upgrade all clusters errand in Ops Manager or using the TKGI CLI.

-Note: This updates your Kubernetes clusters to the version of Kubernetes and version of NCP that are included with TKGI v1.9.
+Note: This upgrades your Kubernetes clusters to the version of Kubernetes and version of NCP that are included with TKGI v1.9.

 Confirm that your vSphere v6.5, v6.7, or v7.0 installation is on the supported version and patch for NSX-T v3.0.